SFPC/sfpc.github.io/summer2015.md

 There, you can read financial reports and download raw statements.

 ##Deadline
-Please apply as soon as possible, we have a limited space to accommodate participants.
+Please apply **as soon as possible!** we have a limited space to accommodate participants.
 We will be accepting students on a rolling basis for the Summer session.
 This means early applicants will be notified sooner.
-Final deadline is 7.23.
+Final deadline is 7.23, however there is a high chance we will close the call when we have 15 students who confirm acceptance.

 ##Who You Will Meet